15-Ab/potd/README.md

 <!-- Add your space complexity here, e.g. $$O(n)$$ -->

 ## ETON
-My java code is correct but giving error on last five test cases. ( It passed 1100 / 1115 testcases.)
+My java code is correct but giving error on last five test cases ( It passed 1100 / 1115 testcases).
 So I submitted the same logic in Python language and it gets accepted.
 This may be due to server error from GeeksforGeeks end, anyways I have provided my Python code as well.
-You just grasp the logic.
+You just grasp the logic as both code's logic are same.

 ## Java Code